Ask your kids what they love about Halloween and most, if not all, will shout “candy."

 6. Cook uncovered in the oven for 10 to 15 minutes, until golden brown.

-7. Once out of the oven, you can add some personality by using ketchup to create eyes.
+7. Once you remove mummies from the oven, you can add some personality by using ketchup to create eyes.

 8. Serve with extra ketchup and a side of veggies.